vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/04_saMskArAH.md

 acts prescribed in the Veda’; ‘*brahma*’ being taken as equivalent to ‘Veda.’

-&gt; “How is it then that Gautama (8.
+> “How is it then that Gautama (8.
 8) has spoken of ‘forty sacraments’?
-&gt; There the *Soma-sacrifice* also has been mentioned as a *sacrament*;
+> There the *Soma-sacrifice* also has been mentioned as a *sacrament*;
-&gt; and certainly a primary sacrifice (as the Soma-sacrifice undoubtedly &gt; is) can never have the character of a mere consecratory sacrament.
-Nor &gt; is it possible to take this part of Gautama’s Sutra as an *arthavāda*;
+> and certainly a primary sacrifice (as the Soma-sacrifice undoubtedly
+> is) can never have the character of a mere consecratory sacrament.
+Nor
+> is it possible to take this part of Gautama’s Sutra as an *arthavāda*;
-&gt; as all the forty sacraments are spoken of as being on the same &gt; footing.”
+> as all the forty sacraments are spoken of as being on the same
+> footing.”

 As a matter of fact, the statement of Gautama is purely commendatory, the Soma-sacrifice being spoken as a ‘sacrament’ in the sense that it